talfig/Grade-Calculator-Extension/README.md

 ## Usage

-1. Navigate to your university's grade summary page.
+1. Navigate to your university's grade summary page (e.g., `https://sheilta.apps.openu.ac.il/student360/Home/StudiesPlans/`).
 2. Click on the Grade Average Calculator icon in the Chrome toolbar.
 3. Press the Calculate Average button in the popup.
 4. The calculated average will be displayed in the popup.